-Printmaking and painting have become mediums that allow me to express emotional connections to spaces and environments through which I move and imagine.
+Printmaking, painting, sculptural and intermedia based work are mediums that allow me to express emotional connections to spaces and environments through which I move and imagine.
+Repeat motifs of scaffolding, architectural structures, soil, and plant life metaphorically signify human interventions into landscapes.
 In some cases traces of process are visible.
-Built up layers of paint and marks become a documentation of process creating an authenticity associated directly to the hand of the artist.
-This transparency relates to the human quality of humility which brings value to visual experience.
+Built up layers of paint and marks become a documentation of the history of the work.
+Creating an authentic association to the hand of the artist allows for transparency in hopes of creating curiosity in the viewer.